Planning to rent a bike in Faro while you are on holiday in Portugal?

 MTB Algarve is the best bike rental in Portugal.
 We have good quality bikes, and tours at affordable prices.

 Rent a bike in Faro is the best way to enjoy this amazing city.
-Make sure to rent one of us while spending your vacation in Faro, Portugal.
+Make sure to rent one of ours while spending your vacation in Faro, Portugal.

 We have the best deals for you such as good quality bikes and tours.
-You can book one of our Daily Guided Tours to meet one of our fantastic local guides who are happy to show you around Faro.
+You can book one of our guided bike tours through the whole Algarve to meet one of our fantastic local guides who are happy to show you around Faro.